 Understanding developmental psychology provides deep insights into the concept of education.
-This understanding significantly impacts the curriculum, as the learning material and processes must be adapted to the child's development, particularly in terms of communication and language.
-Developmental psychology, which includes aspects of affection and cognition, provides educators with guidance on preparing and organizing educational material.
-It also includes how to guide and motivate students to be willing to learn voluntarily, based on their awareness and readiness.
-Educators must pay attention to both affective and cognitive readiness (verbal) so that the material being taught can be understood and applied.
+This understanding has a significant impact on the field of curriculum, as the learning material and processes must be adapted to the child's development, particularly in terms of communication and language.
+Developmental psychology, which includes aspects of affection and cognition, provides educators with guidance on how to prepare and organize educational material.
+It also includes how to guide and motivate students so that they are willing to learn voluntarily, based on their awareness and readiness.
+Educators need to pay attention to both affective and cognitive readiness (verbal) so that the material being taught can be well understood and applied.
 Affective readiness should be developed through motivational models, while cognitive readiness can be understood from the stages of the child's cognitive development.